Current Lab Members

 PhD Student

-Meredith is a graduate student pursuing a Master of Science in Biomedical Engineering.
-She earned a Bachelor of Science in Biomedical Engineering in 2022 at the University of Virginia.
-During this time, she conducted undergraduate research in Dr. Rebecca Pompano's Lab developing and validating a computational model to predict the spatial resolution of an experimental method for detecting cytokine secretion in lymph node tissue.
+Meredith is a PhD student in Biomedical Engineering.
+She earned her Master of Science in BME from Boston University in 2024 and her Bachelor of Science in BME from the University of Virginia in 2022.
+As an undergraduate, she conducted research in Dr. Rebecca Pompano’s lab, where she developed and validated a computational model to predict the spatial resolution of an experimental technique for detecting cytokine secretion in lymph node tissue.
 Her research interests include immunology, tissue engineering, and nanomedicine.
+Outside of the lab, Meredith enjoys reading, spending time outdoors, and exploring new restaurants.

 Siyi Zheng